SongshGeo/shifting_baseline/docs/examples/basic-usage.md

 # Basic Usage Examples

-This guide provides practical examples of using Past1000 for common climate reconstruction analysis tasks.
+This guide provides practical examples of using Shifting Baseline for common climate reconstruction analysis tasks.

 ## Example 1: Loading and Analyzing Historical Data